jverzani/Mustache.jl/README.md

   [StringLiterals](https://github.com/JuliaString/StringLiterals.jl)
   package are available.

-* [Flax](https://github.com/essenciary/Flax.jl) may be of interest for certain tasks where performance is important.

 ## Differences from Mustache.js

 This project deviates from that of Mustache.js in a few significant ways: